Help & Advice - FAQs

 Training and support

-- All our overseas staff will receive comprehensive training either at an overseas regional training site or on your allocated campsite.
+- All our overseas staff will receive training either at an overseas regional training site or on your allocated campsite.
 You will be trained by experienced members of staff who have an excellent knowledge of the job and a good understanding of the on-site roles.
-You will also be provided with comprehensive handbooks detailing all procedures within the role you will be expected to undertake.
+You will also be provided with a Courier Manual detailing key procedures for the role you will be expected to undertake.

-- You will be supported and managed overseas by a Canvas Holidays Regional Manager, who will ensure that you receive all the support and assistance that you require.
-There is also an excellent support team on hand 24 hours a day overseas, and in the UK head office.
+- You will be supported and managed overseas by an ADEX (Area Manager), there is also an excellent HR and Recruitment team based in the UK head office.

 Overseas staff travel arrangements